 The Second Industrial Revolution was world-changing, so it only makes sense for the fourth one to be twice as nice.
-The internet of things (IoT) has been one of the most pleasant surprises of the latest industrial revolution.
+The Internet of Things (IoT) has been one of the most pleasant surprises of the latest Industrial Revolution.
 IoT enables intelligent homes and security systems to provide optimal security and convenience.
 With all the great things IoT can do, it’s no wonder it’s made itself at home in the manufacturing industry.

-The industrial internet of things (IIoT) is changing how manufacturers create products, manage supply chains, and engage with customers.
+The industrial Internet of Things (IIoT) is changing how manufacturers create products, manage supply chains, and engage with customers.
 So, what is it, and what can it do for your manufacturing company?
-You’ll find the answers to those questions in this short introduction to the industrial internet of things.
+You’ll find the answers to those questions in this short introduction to the industrial Internet of Things.

 What is it?